How to Calculate Profitability Index in Excel [Free Template]

 • B3 is the Initial Investment.

-Here, the NPV function is used for calculating the net present value.
+Here, you can use the NPV function for calculating the net present value.

 Note: The initial investment is one kind of outflow of cash.
 That’s why the input of the initial investment in cell B3 is – $1,000,000.
-Since cell B3 is in the currency format, it is not showing the negative sign (-).
+Since cell B3 is in the currency format, it does not show the negative sign (-).

 = 1+(B12/ABS(B3))